ParkinT/slackscheduler/README.md

   - The time __is__ optional.
 If no time is given 8am will be assumed
   - The time is in YOUR LOCAL TIMEZONE (set as part of the configuration - see below) and will be adjusted for all participants
   - You can "mention" others (by their Slack handle) to be included, and invited to, but they must have setup their configuration in order to receive the invitation
+  - Currently, any meeting (event) will be set for a duration of ONE HOUR.
+I have plans to enhance this and allow you to specify a duration (stay tuned)

 Before you can utilize the functionality you will need to "setup" your details in the application.
 No fear; this is also accomplished through Slack!